New Freebies Every Week >>>

 Teaching Kids to Read and Write Great Sentences

-Reading and writing literacy for our young students is one of the most important and fundamental skills to master.
-Building an understanding of the difference between letters, words, and sentences is a complex process.
-It takes lots of exposure, lots of practice, and most of all, lots of opportunities to
+Reading and writing literacy for our young students is one of the most important and foundational skills to build.
+One key part of that is learning how to write great sentences.
+Understanding the difference between letters, words, and sentences is a complex process that takes time.
+Our students need repeated

 Read More »